linusnorton/ljn.io/_posts/2019-11-01-transfer-pattern-journey-planner.md

 }
 ```

-## Following the trail
+## Completing the journey

-Given a list of legs and an index of trips that service those legs, it's possible to progressively scan through each leg to find a trip that departs the origin station on or after the target departure time.
+Given a list of legs between every pair of stops, it's possible to progressively scan through those pairs to find a leg that departs the origin station on or after the target departure time.

 After each transfer to the next leg the target departure time is updated to reflect the arrival time of the previous leg.